 What the project involves

-The combination of nature and existing overnight accommodation in the coastal villages, presents a very exciting opportunity to create a new multi-day walking experience on the South Coast
+The combination of nature and existing overnight accommodation within Murramarang National Park and the coastal villages, presents a very exciting opportunity to create a new multi-day walking experience on the South Coast.

 You can complete the walk over four or five easy days, that can be undertaken as self-guided or via commercial tour operators.
-You will be able to choose from luxury accommodation in resort villas, affordable beach shacks or cabins, or camp in one of the Parks’ camping areas.
-The walk is also perfectly suited to be undertaken as separate day walks and includes a new trail head and facilities at Maloneys beach near Batemans Bay.
+You will be able to choose from luxury accommodation in resort villas, affordable beach shacks or cabins, or camp in one of the parks' camping areas.
+The walk is also suited to be undertaken as separate day walks.

-Originally inspired by local bushwalkers, the walk will promote the culture and heritage of the region and provide broad physical and mental health benefits through access to recreational facilities and the natural environment.
-Rock pools and secluded beaches with a backdrop of forested hills and spotted gum forest floors smothered in Burrawang palms, are just a few of the delights visitors can expect to discover.
-With only a simple day pack required between overnight stops, the walker will encounter the solitude and tranquility that only immersion in nature can provide.
+Inspired by local bushwalkers, the walk will promote the culture and heritage of the region.
+Rock pools and secluded beaches with a backdrop of forested hills and spotted gum forest floors smothered in Burrawang palms, are some of the delights visitors can expect to discover.
+With only a simple day pack required between overnight stops, the walker will encounter the solitude and tranquillity that only immersion in nature can provide.

-The Murramarang South Coast Walk has been awarded $3.64 million funding by the NSW Regional Growth – Environment and Tourism Fund program, an initiative of the NSW Department of Industry, that provides funding for infrastructure that supports regional economic growth, creates local employment opportunities, and drives growth in the visitor economy.
+The Murramarang South Coast Walk has been awarded $3.64 million by the NSW Regional Growth – Environment and Tourism Fund program, an initiative of the NSW Department of Industry, that provides funding for infrastructure that supports regional economic growth, creates local employment opportunities, and drives growth in the visitor economy.
 The National Parks and Wildlife Service has been allocated this funding to design and construct a new walk that will attract visitors to the South Coast in off-peak and shoulder periods.